cscutcher/cscutcher.github.io.pelican/content/Blog/why-im-a-remote-working-fantatic.md

 Firstly I have a huge amount of flexibility for how I structure my day.
-I fundamentally believe that Engineering and Programming are creative pursuits, and creativity suffers in a traditional rigid 9-to-5 commute heavy, grey, office environment.
+I fundamentally believe that Engineering and Programming are creative pursuits, and creativity suffers in a traditional rigid 9-to-5 commute-heavy grey office environment.

-At home (or wherever I choose to work on a given day) I can be in my ideal workspace.
-I have everything setup in the way thats most efficient for me.
+At home (or wherever I choose to work on a given day) I can be in my ideal workspace; I have everything setup in the way that's most efficient for me.

 Having complete control over my environment extends to distractions.
-We all know how painful it can be to have ones concentration broken when working on a particularly difficult bug.
+We all know how painful it can be to have one's concentration broken when working on a particularly difficult bug.
-When remote working that's not an issue; if I want to blast out some Rammstein while I then I can, if I want some silence to concentrate without distractions then I can do that too.
+When remote working that's not an issue; if I want to blast out some Rammstein while work then I can, if I want some silence to concentrate without distractions then I can do that too.

 I can use long periods of dead time, e.g. long compiles or test runs, to get